Health Law & Bioethics Concentration

 Concentration courses range from required courses in health care delivery to highly specialized courses and seminars.
 Law students also can take advantage of the resources of other strong departments at the University of Minnesota through interdisciplinary graduate studies.

 Minnesota Journal of Law, Science & Technology, a multidisciplinary journal published twice annually, offers educational opportunities for law students and a venue for their scholarly publication.
-It has a dual masthead of students and distinguished faculty.

 The Health Law & Bioethics Association (HLBA) is dedicated to providing students with practical career guidance in the field of health law, and fostering awareness, critical thought, and debate about topics in bioethics.
 HLBA embraces interdisciplinary discourse and collaborates with students and organizations from other colleges at the University of Minnesota.